-Sarajevo valley is surrounded by high Olympic Mountains: Bjelasnica, Igman, Jahorina, etc. Therefore, one of the main climate characteristics of Sarajevo's field is temperature inversion.
-It has influence in temperature gradient, in appearance fog, in air pollution, even it effects to middle temperature of the mounts, especially during winter period.
+Sarajevo valley is surrounded by high Olympic Mountains- Bjelasnica, Igman, Jahorina, etc. Therefore, one of the main climate characteristics of Sarajevo's field is temperature inversion.
+It has influence in temperature gradient, in appearance and disappearance of fog, in air pollution, even it effects the middle temperature of the mounts, especially during winter period.